Fire alarm notification appliance

-A fire alarm notification appliance is an active fire protection component of a fire alarm system.
+A fire alarm notification appliance, often simply called a fire alarm, is an active fire protection component of a fire alarm system.
 A notification appliance may use audible, visible, or other stimuli to alert the occupants of a fire or other emergency condition requiring action.
 Audible appliances have been in use longer than any other method of notification.
 Initially, all appliances were either electromechanical horns or electric bells, which would later be replaced by electronic sounders.
-Most of today's appliances produce sound levels between 70 and 100 decibels at three feet.
+Most of today's appliances produce sound levels between 80 and 100 decibels at 3 ft (1 m).

 Methods of notification

 The primary function of the notification appliance is to alert persons at risk.
 Several methods are used and documented in industry specifications published by UL.